 First-time buyers are exempt from paying any tax up to a purchase price of £300,000, with a 5% tax applied to the portion of the purchase price between £300,001 and £500,000.

-Even if you’re buying for the first time, if you spend more than £500,000 on a property, you’ll be treated as if you’ve bought a home before, at least when it comes to paying the stamp duty.
+Even if you’re buying for the first time, if you spend more than £500,000 on a property, you’ll be treated as if you’ve bought a home before, at least when it comes to paying the stamp duty land tax.

-In general, on freehold properties, stamp duty will be paid as follows:
+In general, on freehold properties, stamp duty land tax will be paid as follows:

 The rates you’ll pay are generally the same as those listed above.
 However, if you buy a property with a new lease, you may have to pay more stamp duty.
 HMRC can provide you with more information for your individual property buying situation.

-If you’re buying an additional home – for example, as a buy-to-let or to renovate and ‘flip’ as an investment, you’ll have to pay an additional 3% stamp duty on top of the normal stamp duty.
+If you’re buying an additional home – for example, as a buy-to-let or to renovate and ‘flip’ as an investment, you’ll have to pay an additional 3% stamp duty on top of the normal stamp duty land tax.